Gambling Winnings Subject to Tax?

 To be on the safe side, always report the money you win gambling, whether it’s on a horse, a puppy, a spill out from a slot machine, or big pot when you’re holding a royal flush.
 Gambling income is taxed federally.

-Many states with an income tax will also require you to report winnings, especially those where casino and sportsbooks are becoming legal.
+Many states with an income tax will also require you to report winnings, especially those where casinos and sportsbooks are becoming legal.
 Of special note, the only state for years where casino gambling was legal, Nevada, did not tax gambling income.
 Check with your state to determine whether you need to report your winnings.

 There are often questions about how any money you win gambling online can be taxed.
 Online gambling taxes do have a few gray areas.
 Many of the current gambling venues are striving to offer online sportsbooks, so this type of gambling and how taxes apply is important.